heb264/graphitedge/content/post/life-was-simple-once.md

 A telephone was a device for conversation between two people.
 People wrote letters when they had finished writing they put them in the mailbox.
 A car may have a radio in it; most cars did have one at all.

 Now we have all this “stuff” that is connected.
 Connected in multiple ways as well.
-We have a phone that can bring the world to our fingertips.
-This phone can live in our pocket or bag, store our music or our life, our address book, reminders for life events.
+We have a phone that can bring the world to our fingertips. # more This phone can live in our pocket or bag, store our music or our life, our address book, reminders for life events.
 It even has a browser that connects to the internet so we can search, read blogs – like this one; and write emails.
 Saints preserve us if this phone is lost or stolen.

 We have a tablet that can do as much as a phone.
 For instance, it provides us the ability to contact patients via eHealth apps, giving our elderly relatives and friends a helping hand to stay in their homes for longer.
 Our phones and tablets even take photos, as quickly and as cheaply as a digital camera of today, unlike back in those simpler times.